ArtlessAvian/overload/README.md

 		* Enforcing a hard limit is arbitrary, and requires deletion of garbage.
 		* Becoming jagged after a limit adds weird edge cases.
 	* The dimensions of the game do not change after initialization.
-	* Needing to match more than 3 is unfun.
+	* Needing to match more than 3 is probably unfun.
 	* Both "Blocks" avoids time.
 		* _physics_process is a small exception.
 		* "Blocks" does everything (mostly) instantly.
 		* DynamicBlocks hands responsibility to Exploders and Fallers to keep track of time.

 * Board:
-	* Automates the Blocks and all its decorators.
+	* Automates the Blocks.
 	* Minimum Playable Unit
 	* Decorators:
 		* Cursor